jmg721/Python-Algorithms/Queue Emergency Room Scheduler Lab Demo.md

 The class ERModel uses a priority queue to schedule the patients.
 Its implementation is left as a programming project for you.

+# STUDENT PERFORMANCE LAB
+Complete the emergency room scheduler application as described in the case study.